boveus/hyrax-wiki/Migrate-data-from-Sufia-6-to-Sufia-7.2-[Work-In-Progress].md

-Please note these scripts are still under development and are not ready for production use.
-But please do start testing and check out the outstanding issues.
+Please note these scripts are not fully finalized by have been used for a real live migration at CHF.
+Do plenty of testing and check out the outstanding issues.

 This is a two step process.
 From a Sufia 6 application export to a set of JSON files the metadata of all the GenericFiles and Collections.
 From a Sufia 7 application read the JSON files and create GenericWorks/FileSet/Files, then Collections.